 Laurie Thomas is a writer and filmmaker with roots in Miami, New York, Kingston and the San Francisco Bay area.
-Her work explores themes of racial and gender violence, home and displacement in African-American communities.
+Her work explores themes of racial and gender violence, home and displacement.

 photo credit: Adam Murphy